January 15, 2025

 EDF Launches Operations at 200MW Huck Finn Solar Project

-Jesse Laniak, Regional Project Development Manager at EDF Renewables, credited the community for its role in the project’s success.
-“We extend our sincere gratitude to the communities in Audrain and Ralls Counties whose support has been instrumental in transforming this project into a model of community-driven, sustainable development.”
+Jesse Laniak, Regional Project Development Manager at EDF Renewables, highlighted the collaborative effort behind the project’s completion.
+“We extend our sincere gratitude to the communities in Audrain and Ralls Counties whose support has been instrumental in transforming this project into a model of community-driven, sustainable development,” he stated.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.